 Hybrid site following

 When a user follows a site, a link to that site is added to the user's Followed Sites list.
-If you're using both SharePoint Server and SharePoint Online, your users will have different followed lists for sites in each location.
-With SharePoint hybrid, you can consolidate the information from both locations into the SharePoint Online list in Office 365.
+If you're using both SharePoint Server and SharePoint in Microsoft 365, your users will have different followed lists for sites in each location.
+With SharePoint hybrid, you can consolidate the info from both locations into the SharePoint in Microsoft 365 list in Microsoft 365.

 How hybrid site following works